Eliane-M/ml_database_design/README.md

 ## API Endpoints

+`POST /students/` - Create a new student with basic information only
+`POST /students/details/` - Create a student with detailed information such as academic records, family background and lifestyle factors
+`GET /students/` - List all students
+`GET /students/{student_id}` - Get a specific student
+`PUT /students/{student_id}` - Update a student
+`DELETE /students/{student_id}` - Delete a student

+For more detailed information, refer to the swagger documentation available at [Student Management Apis](https://ml-database-design.onrender.com)

 ## Contributors

-- Eliane Munezero
+- Eliane Munezero (Database creation)
-- Bernice Uwituze
+- Bernice Uwituze (API implementation)
-- Kangabire Muhoza Merveille
+- Kangabire Muhoza Merveille (Model And Predictions)